 Domed pellets are excellent for long range shooting.
 They are therefore one of the best pellets if you want to take down your prey quickly and humanely.
 These pellets work well with magnum-powered rifles.

 The high hitting power and accuracy of these pellets makes them one of the best around hunting, target shooting and plinking.
 They are high-quality pellets and fairly priced.
-Here are the perfect examples of domed pellets
+Here are perfect examples of domed pellets

 Hollow point pellets